 Convenience: Nothing is more convenient when you need a tomato or a pinch of fresh basil than to step out the kitchen door to your container garden of vegetables and herbs.

 Sun: Sometimes the sun you need to grow veggies and herbs is only found on a patio, deck, or the edge of the driveway.
 For full-sun plants (check the plant’s stick tag for sun requirements), put containers wherever you can see your shadow most of the day.
 If you live in an apartment or condo, containers may be the only space available.

 Perfect Soil: Often the soil around a newer home is poor because it is down to the subsoil and compacted by machinery.
-You will spend less time, money, and effort to plant in containers of potting mix until you can build good soil in a garden spot.
+You will spend less time, money, and effort if you plant in containers filled with premium potting mix like Miracle-Gro® Potting Mix.